-The Directors of your Company are pleased to present before you the 27TH ANNUAL REPORTon the business and operations of the Company both on standalone and consolidatedbasis together with annual audited financial statements of the Company for the financialyear ended 31 March 2018.
+The Directors of your Company are pleased to present before you the29TH ANNUAL REPORT on the business and operations of the Company together with annualaudited financial statements of the Company for the financial year ended March 31 2020.

 The summarized financial performance of your Company is as follows:

 |For the year ended 31.3.2020 ||For the year ended 31.3.2019 ||For the year ended 31.3.2020 ||For the year ended 31.3.2019 |

 |Sales and other income (Net) ||27260.47 ||26220.69 ||12878.94 ||12320.29 |

 |Profit before finance cost depreciation and exceptional items ||2443.56 ||2360.12 ||2336.55 ||2002.44 |

 |Operating profit ||964.33 ||1 519.96 ||1110.21 ||1313.99 |